 - To use a local laptop for VxRail management connectivity, reserve one additional port on one of the top-of-rack switches for this purpose.

-- If connectivity is available elsewhere on the logical path from a jump host on the VxRail external management VLAN, no additional port for management interface access is required.
+- The need for the additional port to access the management interface is removed if connectivity is available elsewhere on the logical path from a jump host on the VxRail external management VLAN.